klavinslab/tetra/README.md

-# tetra
+# Tetra
-Tetra-Time estimation tool for Aquarium
+Tetra: Time Estimation Tool For Aquarium

 ## How to use